rodneyshupe/Cookbook/Recipes/Sides/SesameBeanSprouts.rst

 Directions
 ----------

 1. Bring a medium saucepan of water to a boil.
 Blanch the bean sprouts for 45 seconds, then drain into a colander.
 2. In a serving bowl, combine garlic, scallions, gochugaru, soy sauce, and sesame oil.
-When the sprouts have cooled enough to handle, gently squeeze out excess water, place in the bowl, and toss well to coat sprouts with sauce.
-Sprinkle the sesame seeds on top, crushing them slightly between your fingers as you do so.
+When the sprouts have cooled enough to handle, gently squeeze out excess water, add to the bowl, and toss well to coat.
+Sprinkle the sesame seeds on top, crushing them slightly between your fingers as you go.